 - ENJOY THE PERFECT CUP OF FRESH COFFEE ― The Manual Coffee Grinder by JavaPresse Coffee Company has...

-- CONVENIENT, PORTABLE AND EASY-TO-USE ESPRESSO GRINDER ― The hand crank coffee grinder mechanism...
+- CONVENIENT, PORTABLE, AND EASY-TO-USE ESPRESSO GRINDER ― The hand crank grinder eliminates 90% of...

-- THE BEST WAY TO START YOUR DAY ― This manual coffee grinder is equipped with a professional grade...
+- THE BEST WAY TO START YOUR DAY ― This manual coffee bean grinder is equipped with a professional...

 Unlike the Porlex Mini Coffee Grinder, it features a convenient adjustment dial, allowing you to grind a variety of sizes from French press to Aeropress and pour-over.
 Its compact dimensions of 5.51 x 1.97 x 1.97 and intuitive design make it easy to carry even when traveling for camping trips.